COVID-19 Vaccination Information

 Who will get the vaccine first?

-We are inviting patients based on the national priority list.
+You will be invited based on the national priority list.
 Please be patient and wait to be contacted about when the vaccine is available for you.
-There will be home visits for housebound patients.
 You can read about the prioritisation at here.

 Which priority group are we currently inviting?

-We are currently not inviting any cohorts.
-If you are from cohorts 1-9 and you have not been vaccinated with the first dose, please contact the National Booking System or call 119.
+We are no longer inviting any cohorts.
+If you are eligible and not have not been vaccinated with the first dose, please contact the National Booking System or call 119.
 Please do not call the surgery.

 How do we prioritise who is invited first from people in each priority group?